Understanding Age Discrimination in the UK Workforce

 Economic and Social Costs of Exclusion

-Ignoring experienced older workers could cost England and Wales an estimated £138 billion in lost economic output.
+Ageism has real economic impacts.
+Ignoring experienced older workers could cost England and Wales an estimated £138 billion in lost economic output (Turner, 2023).
+Additionally:

-- Barclays: Runs “Returnship” programs for professionals returning to work after a career break.
+- Barclays: “Returnship” programs for career returners

 Steps Employers Can Take Today